afrl-rq/OpenAMASE/README.md

+# License

+*OpenAMASE* is developed by the Air Force Research Laboratory, Aerospace System Directorate, Power and Control Division.
+All source code for *OpenAMASE* is publicaly released under the Air Force Open Source Agreement Version 1.0.
+See LICENSE.md for complete details.
+The Air Force Open Source Agreement closely follows the NASA Open Source Agreement Verion 1.3. **NOTE the terms of the license include registering use of the software by emailing <a href="mailto:afrl.rq.opensource@us.af.mil?subject=OpenAMASE Registration&body=Please register me for use of OpenAMASE.
+Name: ____________">afrl.rq.opensource@us.af.mil</a>.**

 # Introduction

 The development of UAV command and control technologies can be aided greatly through the use of simulation.
 The AMASE simulation (AVTAS Multi-agent Simulation Environment) aims to provide a basic simulation environment for the demonstration and testing of UAV control technologies.
 AMASE brings several vehicle motion, systems, and control models together to form a single, basic-fidelity model for UAV simulation.
 It is designed to allow for command and control of multiple UAVs using control algorithms within the simulation as well as external control via a network interface.